hclbaur/sdt-core/docs/TUTORIAL.md

 		}
 	}

-The inner variable *sdt:position* shadows the one in the outer loop, but we can save the current value in a *position* variable of our own, and reference that from the inner loop.
+There is no way to reference the outer *sdt:position* variable as it is shadowed by the one in the inner loop.
+But we can save its value in a *position* variable of our own, and reference that from the inner loop, as it doesn't clash with the one in the SDT namespace.

 [ TO BE CONTINUED ]